LCC-CIT/CS210-CourseMaterials/LectureNotes/CS210-Unit05-0-Overview.md

   Fusion Lab Faculty and students are forming a [club on emergent technology and AI](Images/ETAIClubPoster.pdf).
    [Interest Form](https://out.smore.com/e/nd345/V0ERKC?__$u__) | Contact: [Kevin Steeves](https://out.smore.com/e/nd345/X14b6G?__$u__)

 ## Things to Do This Week

 - Lab 3 part 1 due by Thursday, 10/30.
 - Lab 3 part 2 beta version due by Tuesday, 11/4.
 - Lab 3 part 2 code review due by Thursday, 11/6.
 - Take quiz 4 over the scikit-learn tutorial by Sunday, 11/9.

+## Instructor's Office Hours

+This is just a reminder that I'm always happy to chat, look at code or answer questions!

+- Drop in on [Zoom](https://lanecc.zoom.us/j/8982554800) or in person in building 19, room 152.
+  - Monday and Wednesday 2:00 to 3:50
+  - Tuesday and Thursday 4:00 to 4:50
+- You can email or message me to make an appointment to meet at another time.